Interactive Learning Center Diliman

 Events

-5th AUN-TEPL Sympsium: Student Engagement and Technology-Enhanced Personalized Learning
+5th AUN-TEPL Symposium: Student Engagement and Technology-Enhanced Personalized Learning

 ILC x RoCP – A Collaboration with the ILC Diliman and the Rhetoric of Creative Partnership